The Queen of Versailles: Awards

-Lawsuits
+Lawsuit

 In January 2012, before the film's premiere at the Sundance Film Festival, David Siegel filed a civil action based on the way the film had been described in promotional materials.

 On January 24, 2013, the United States District Court, Middle District of Florida, stayed the suit pending arbitration.
-Siegel claimed Greenfield had not obtained a proper release from the subjects of the film, in particular, David Siegel and Westgate Resorts.
+Siegel claimed Lauren Greenfield had not obtained a proper release from the subjects of the film, in particular, David Siegel and Westgate Resorts.
 In staying the lawsuit, Judge Anne C. Conway found David Siegel's testimony to be "inconsistent and incredible and thus lacking weight."
 She disagreed with Siegel's position, which she deemed to be "quite bizarre" in light of his subsequent conduct.
 Directing that the case be administratively closed, Conway ordered the defendants to file and serve, on or before May 1, 2013, and every three months after that, a status report regarding the arbitration proceedings.

 The subsequent arbitration was heard by Roy Rifkin of the Independent Film and Television Alliance in July 2013.
 On March 13, 2014, he returned his ruling that the film was not defamatory.
 He elaborated, "having viewed the supposedly egregious portions of the Motion Picture numerous times, [the arbitrator] simply does not find that any of the content of the Motion Picture was false."
 Furthermore, he wrote that "There is nothing taken away by the viewer of the Motion Picture that is inconsistent with the fundamental reality that the global recession created a crisis for Westgate causing it to have to reluctantly give up its interest in PH Towers," and "To a great extent this is derived from the words of David, Jackie, and Richard Siegel themselves.
 Perhaps the clearest example of this is David referring to the story being told as a 'rags-to-riches-to-rags story.'"
 Lastly, Rifkin found that Westgate failed to show how it was damaged from the documentary, saying that the company "did not remotely establish the type of malice required for a defamation claim on behalf of a public figure."
 He subsequently ordered David Siegel and Westgate Resorts to pay the filmmakers $750,000 for legal fees.

-In a separate arbitration, Greg Derin of the American Arbitration Association ruled on February 28, 2014, that the filmmakers' agreement with the family, pertaining to certain life rights, was "invalid and unenforceable".
-The Siegels' attempt to sue for $5 million in damages was also dismissed by Derin.

-Postscript
+Aftermath

-As Westgate Resorts' finances have improved since 2013, Siegel owns the Versailles property outright.
-Construction has resumed, but as of 2018 is still not complete.
+As Westgate Resorts' finances have improved since 2013, Siegel would own the Versailles property outright.
+Construction has resumed, but as of 2025 is still not complete.
 Expected to be valued at over $100 million, the project will be the fourth most expensive house in the United States.
-David Siegel and Westgate Resorts continue to operate a timeshare business, but without the PH Towers featured in the documentary.
+David Siegel and Westgate Resorts continued to operate a timeshare business, but without the PH Towers featured in the documentary.
 As a privately held enterprise, it is unknown how much of the $1.2 billion in debt Westgate Resorts continues to owe its lenders (originally reported by Businessweek on March 15, 2012).
+David Siegel later died in April 2025.